LiberQuack/lit-ts-redux/README.md

 *Consider starring the repo if it's helpful, That's the way I know you like it*

 This project comes with:
-  - Router implementation with lazy loading
+  - _router implementation with lazy loading
   - Page implementation with transition
   - Redux Implementation
   - Form handler helper